 TSS races are categorised as Sprint Races, a Sprint Race is apportioned a minimum race distance which is agreed by RAAT, this distance is then converted into laps depending on the length of each track to ensure minimum race distance is covered.

-Only one qualifying session is held per race weekend, the driver that tops the timing’s will start in Pole Position for race 1.
-For race 2 each driver will start in the position they finished race 1, however, the top 5 finishers will be reversed on the grid to increase excitement for the fans.
+Only one qualifying session is held per race weekend, The two best lap times of each driver is used for determining where the driver starts in each race.....The best lap time for each driver is used for starting positions for Race 1, and the second best lap time for each driver is used for the starting position for Race 2.
 In addition the drivers who finished in the top 3 in race 1 will have extra weight added to their car for race 2, again this is to increase excitement and to try equal out the performance of the cars.

 The first 10 cars pass the chequered flag receive points based on their finishing positions, after all 4 race weekends are complete the driver with the most points is declared champion.